sourcefrog/conserve/doc/unimplemented/encryption.md

 Since each block is encrypted and all file content and filenames are stored in blocks, Eve cannot read file content or tree structure.

-Since only one block file is written for each block hash, the block hash IV is never reused.
+Since Tink generates a random IV for each block, IVs are never reused.

-Since there is only one blocklist file per band

-Since separate encryption keys are used for blocklists and blocks, reuse of IVs between them would be harmless.

 ### Assessment: tampering